-After completing the basic training, the SIAS operators are assigned to the intervention detachments, on probation for another six months.
-During that time, they participate in the service’s missions and follow an intensive training program that aims to achieve and maintain a perfect physical, technical, and tactical form, which corresponds to the unit’s needs of multipurpose use.
+After completing the basic training, the SIAS operators are assigned to the intervention detachments and are on probation for another six months.
+During this time, they participate in the unit’s missions and undergo an intensive training program that aims to achieve and maintain a perfect physical, technical, and tactical form, which corresponds to the unit’s needs for multipurpose use.

-Most of the time, SIAS operators use live ammunition in their training sessions, a grim reminder of their deadly trade.
-No mistakes are allowed, whether in training or a real mission.
+SIAS operators typically use live ammunition in their training sessions, a reminder of the deadly nature of their work.
+There is no room for mistakes, whether in training or on a real mission.

-SIAS operators train daily.
-Their typical working day lasts for eight hours.
-The day usually starts with the gym training, where operators would seem exaggerated even to a performance athlete.
-However, it is a must for any SIAS member.
-The gym training is followed by long runs, hand-to-hand combat, rappeling from and into buildings or helicopters, and daily shooting sessions with all the weapons in their arsenal.
+SIAS operators train daily, with their typical workday lasting for eight hours.
+The day usually begins with gym training, which is intense even for a performance athlete but is mandatory for any SIAS member.
+This is followed by long runs, hand-to-hand combat, rappelling from and into buildings or helicopters, and daily shooting sessions with all the weapons in their arsenal.

 Pyrotechnic Department of SIAS

-The Pyrotechnic Department’s primary duty is to intervene through specific methods and proceedings to prevent and counter crimes, consisting of placing improvised explosive devices or trapping vehicles in public or private places.
-It also identifies, neutralizes, and destroys specific improvised explosive devices and classic ammunition elements discovered in public or private homes.
+The Pyrotechnic Department’s primary duty is to intervene through specific methods and procedures to prevent and counter crimes involving improvised explosive devices or booby-trapped vehicles in public or private places.
+It also identifies, neutralizes, and destroys specific improvised explosive devices and conventional ammunition elements discovered in public or private homes.